Shopping in Dubai - 16 Best Malls & Souks That You Must Visit!

 7. Dubai Festival City

 This mall, a personal favourite, is one of the largest and is still undergoing Dh 1.5 billion renovation.
-Though DFC has most of the popular brands, is still comparatively quiet.
+Though DFC has most of the famous brands, is still comparatively quiet.
 It has the largest Aldo store in the world, one of the largest IKEA stores in the region, an exclusive Ferrari store, a bowling centre, the famous New York restaurant Serendipity, the only Mint Velvet store to exist outside the U.K, and the only Hard Rock Café in the country.
 Apart from all the shopping brands and various eateries, the best part about DFC is that it faces the historic creek.
 Visitors can just stay outside and gaze at the creek and imagine the older, less hustling lifestyle of people, and when they look up, they can witness the bridges and the iconic Dubai Skyline, providing a beautiful contrast.
 During the cooler months, an everyday mini 'fair' is also held in front of the creek with lots of games and small stalls of food, accessories, and souvenirs.
 One of the highlights of DFC is the fountain show, similar to the one in Dubai Mall, however, it simultaneously also presents the incredible Laser show in the evenings.
-This frankly is something not worth a miss.
+This is a wholesome experience when it comes to shopping in Dubai.

 8. Outlet Mall